MaximeRobeyns/llm_finetuner/README.md

 model_name = 'facebook/opt-125m'
 base_model = transformers.AutoModelForCausalLM.from_pretrained(model_name)

-# You can manually quantize a pre-trained model and save it so you don't have
-# to re-quantize it each time:
+# If memory constraints require it, you can manually pre-quantize a model:
 ft.quantize_base_model(base_model)

 # Create new finetuned models using either the base or quantized model
 model_1 = ft.new_finetuned(base_model)

 # Can specify granular parameters, if required
 model_2 = ft.new_finetuned(
     base_model,